 What Patients Should Know

 Welcome to the Patient Information section of IAC Cardiac Electrophysiology online.
-The IAC provides the following information about cardiac EP facilities as a service to the general public.
-This section is designed to help prospective patients stay educated and informed about cardiac EP procedures and the importance of accredited facilities.
+The IAC provides the following information about cardiac electrophysiology as a service to the general public.
+This section is designed to help prospective patients stay educated and informed about cardiac electrophysiology and the importance of accredited facilities.

 Why are cardiac electrophysiology procedures performed?